-A. The Society was founded in 1996 with the input of doctors, attorneys, gerontologists, accountants, financial planners and other experts who realized a need for standardized education for professionals who work with seniors.
+A. The Society was founded in 1996 with the input of doctors, attorneys, gerontologists, accountants, financial planners, and other experts who realized a need for standardized education for professionals who are concerned with senior care.
 Based on a report from AARP, 1.5 million professionals work full time with seniors, but only 8,000 have gerontology degrees.
 Not only must Society members meet a certain level of education in issues pertinent to seniors, they must adhere to a strong code of professional responsibility.

 After receiving their CSA designation, CSAs are provided monthly education on the medical, social and financial issues that are important to older adults